Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Yeah, that’s a great option.

-Nelson: They became much more popular now because of COVID, but back then, also I didn’t want to stop working and wanted the flexibility.
+Nelson: They became much more popular now because of COVID, but back then, I also didn’t want to stop working and wanted the flexibility.
 So that’s what I choose.
 And I think now people respect online courses more.

 Ryoko: Right, that’s true.
 So, in the beginning, you said that the first encounter being here in Japan was kind of an accident with your internship program, and then by being here for a couple of months, you thought that you might want to come back later.
 What were the things that made you want to come back and work here?